lechab/newstatpress/README.md

 ## 0.9.1

-- [x] Activate changes in version 0.9.1 with PHP fixes
+- [x] Activate changes of 0.8.9 in version 0.9.1 with PHP fixes

 ## 0.9.0